codio-content/Linux-File_System_Commands/.guides/content/Making-multiple-directories-8c82.md

 mkdir css js
 ```

-Confirm the existance of the 2 directories by comparing the `ls` output with the file tree:
+Confirm the existence of the 2 directories by comparing the `ls` output with the file tree:

 ```
 codio ~/workspace $ mkdir css js